MicrosoftDocs/azure-docs/articles/iot-dps/tutorial-set-up-device.md

 The Azure DPS Client SDK helps implement the selected security mechanism in software.
 The following steps show how to use the SDK for the selected HSM chip:

 1. If you followed the [Quick start to create simulated device](./quick-create-simulated-device.md), you have the setup ready to build the SDK.
-If not, follow the first four steps from the section titled [Prepare the development environment](./quick-create-simulated-device.md#setupdevbox) to install the `cmake` build tool.
+If not, follow the first four steps from the section titled [Prepare the development environment](./quick-create-simulated-device.md#setupdevbox).
+These steps clone the github repo for the DPS Client SDK as well as install the `cmake` build tool.

 1. Build the SDK for the type of HSM you have selected for your device, using either one of the following commands on the command prompt:
     - For TPM devices: